deislabs/bindle/docs/invoice-spec.md

 At the time of this writing, no additional information is defined.
 In the future, this is likely to hold the contents of the box's `label.toml` object

+## TODO

+It should be possible to declare a set of hashes, of which any ONE of them is sufficient.
+In other words, say that "busybox", "bash" and "zsh" could each satisfy a requirement for completeness in a hypothetical bindle-based package manager.
+It should be possible to say "if any one of x, y, or z is satisfied, this box is delivered".

+One way to do so would be to add another section in the invoice that took zero or more OR-joined lists of hashes/boxes.